 Off the shelf

 Fender has issued a Keith Richards Micawber Telecaster as a limited Signature model.
-When available, it comes in butterscotch blonde with a PAF-style neck pickup, a bridge pickup approximating the lap-steel-style unit, and it arrives set up for five-string open-G — including the five-string configuration and brass saddle hardware.
+When available, it comes in butterscotch blonde with a PAF-style neck pickup, a bridge pickup approximating the lap-steel-style unit, and arrives set up for five-string open-G with brass saddle hardware.
 New prices when available run in the $2,500–$3,500 range; used examples appear occasionally and hold value well.
 Check the Fender Telecaster page for current used inventory.

-For something off the shelf right now, the Fender American Vintage II 1951 Telecaster (around $2,000 new) gives you an ash body, maple neck, and period-correct pickup voicing without the PAF swap.
-You'd need to add the humbucker yourself.
+For something available now, the Fender American Vintage II 1951 Telecaster (around $2,000 new) gives you an ash body, maple neck, and period-correct pickup voicing without the PAF swap.
+You'd add the humbucker separately.

 Vintage sweet spot

-The honest answer: a genuine early-'50s blackguard Telecaster is a serious purchase in the $50,000+ range.
-Most buyers chasing Micawber's tone don't need the investment — what they need is the tuning and the pickup configuration.
-The most cost-effective approach is a late-'50s or early-'60s Telecaster in solid condition (usually $5,000–$15,000 depending on year and condition), modify the neck position for a PAF-style humbucker (Seymour Duncan Seth Lover PAF or similar), add a brass bridge plate (Glendale or similar), and string it as a five-string in open G.
+A genuine early-'50s blackguard Telecaster is a serious purchase in the $50,000+ range.
+Most buyers chasing Micawber's tone don't need that — what they need is the tuning and the pickup configuration.
+The most cost-effective approach: a late-'50s or early-'60s Telecaster in solid condition ($5,000–$15,000), modified at the neck position for a PAF-style humbucker (Seymour Duncan Seth Lover or similar), fitted with a brass bridge plate (Glendale or similar), and strung as a five-string in open G.

-Watch out for: reshaped necks (hard to undo), replaced necks (changes the whole dating question), and refins on the body.
-UV light, paint-check on routes, and ask for pot code photos.
+Watch out for reshaped necks (hard to undo), replaced necks, and refins.
+UV light, paint-check on routes, ask for pot code photos.

 Build your own